Krombach, Bavaria

-Krombach is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Schöllkrippen.
+Krombach is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Schöllkrippen.

 Geography

 Location

-The community lies in the Bavarian Lower Main (Bayerischer Untermain).
+The municipality lies in the Bavarian Lower Main (Bayerischer Untermain).
 It has only one Gemarkung (traditional rural cadastral area), also called Krombach.

 History

 The hegemony of the Counts of Schönborn was mediatized in 1806 at the behest of the Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to Bavaria.
-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.
 The hereditary court at Krombach was abolished in 1849.

 Population development

 Within municipal limits, 1,501 inhabitants were counted in 1970, 1,772 in 1987, and 2,178 in 2000.

 Politics

-Community council
+Municipal council

 The council is made up of 15 council members, counting the part-time mayor.